Zulekha Daud: Life and career

 The first Zulekha Hospital was set up in Sharjah, in 1992.
 It began as a 30-bed facility and the Zulekha Group has now expanded to include another hospital in Dubai along with 3 medical centers and a chain of pharmacies.
 Today, the Zulekha Group is one of the largest private healthcare networks in the Emirates.
 Between the two hospitals and three medical centers, the Zulekha Group treats about 550,000 people annually.

-In 2016 Dr. Daud established a 200-bed multispeciality hospital in her hometown, Nagpur, known as Alexis Multispeciality Hospital.
-The hospital is an offering and initiative of Dr. Daud to help serve the entire Central India community by providing the highest quality of medical care across various disciplines.
-The hospital has a team of renowned specialists and medical personnel supported by latest cutting-edge technology offering all-round care and comfort.
+In 2016, Daud established a 200-bed multispeciality hospital in her hometown, Nagpur, known as Alexis Multispeciality Hospital.
+The hospital is an offering and initiative of Daud to help serve the entire Central India community.

 In 2004, Daud set up Zed – a vocational and training center and a charitable trust in Nagpur.
 Her other efforts in India include the ‘Clean Drinking Water’ cause engineered in and around Nagpur.
 She has also begun adopting non-functional educational institutes around the area.

 In 2010, Daud put together a financing deal of $24 million with the IFC, a member of the World Bank Group to offer hospital care in India and the UAE.
 According to the plan presented, $21 million would be put toward a strong hospital in Nagpur, India and $3 million would go toward an energy-efficiency project in the Zulekha group's Sharjah facility.

-Alongside healthcare services, Dr. Zulekha Daud leads numerous community initiatives across her facilities in India and the UAE that promote the early detection and prevention of life-threatening diseases such as breast cancer, colorectal cancer, cervical cancer and cardiovascular diseases.
-During the initiative period, thousands of individuals are invited to take free health checks pertaining to these diseases at the group's hospitals.